prathyush11/BDHT-Documentation/README.md

 Below are the steps for registering as a User:

 1. From Main page,go to SignIn page.
-2. For Registering as a new User click SignUp below forget password.
+2. For Registering as a new User click SignUp below forgot password.

 ![SignIn Page](images/Signin.png)